-- Dwellings should conform to the setbacks shown on each allotment's BEP. - Dwellings that encroach outside the setbacks shown on the BEP will be assessed on merit. - A setback is defined as the distance between a property boundary and a wall (or in the case of verandahs, the eaves). - The front wall of your home must be setback between 3m and 5m, apart from a garage, which must have a minimum setback of 5.5m and a maximum setback of 7m. - Minor protrusions such as verandahs, eaves, balconies or similar may project forward of the front wall, but shall have a minimum front setback of 1.5m.
+- Dwellings should conform to the setbacks shown on each allotment's BEP. - Dwellings that encroach outside the setbacks shown on the BEP will be assessed on merit. - A setback is defined as the distance between a property boundary and a wall. - The front wall of your home must be setback between 3m and 5m, apart from a garage, which must have a minimum setback of 5.5m and a maximum setback of 7m. - Minor protrusions such as verandahs, eaves, balconies or similar may project forward of the front wall, but not more than 1.5m into the minimum front setback. - Where the dwelling directly fronts public open space, the front setback to the entire front facade and dwelling reduces to a minimum of 1.5m and a maximum of 3m.

-- Where the dwelling directly fronts public open space, the front setback to the entire front facade and dwelling reduces to a minimum of 1.5m and a maximum of 3m. - The setback to a secondary street boundary must be between 1.5m and 3m. - The setback to a side lane must be between 1m and 2.5m. - Side boundary setbacks must be at least 1m unless otherwise shown on the BEP. - For front loading allotments, the rear setbacks are a minimum of 3m for single storey and 6m for two storey components of dwellings. - For two storey dwellings on East/West allotments, the setback to the Southern boundary for the second storey component must be at least 1.5m. - For rear loading allotments, ground floor elements and mews dwellings, the setback can be located a minimum of 0.5m from the rear boundary and must provide a minimum of 1m to one side setback for laneway pedestrian access.
+- The setback to a secondary street boundary must be a minimum of 1.5m. - The ground level setback to a side lane must be between 900mm and 2.5m. - Side boundary setbacks must be at least 900mm at ground level and at least 1.9m for a second level, unless otherwise shown on the BEP. - or front loading allotments, the rear setbacks are a minimum of 3m for single storey and 6m for two storey components of dwellings. - For two storey dwellings on East/ West allotments, the setback to the Southern boundary for the second storey component must be at least 1.9m. - For rear loading allotments, ground floor elements and mews dwellings, the setback can be located a minimum of 0m from the rear boundary and must provide a minimum of 1m to one side setback for laneway pedestrian access.
 Second storey elements can be built to the rear boundary, which helps to minimise visual bulk of garage doors.

-FRONT LOADED ALLOTMENTS REAR LOADED ALLOTMENTS DESIGN SETBACK REQUIREMENTS MIN MAX MIN МАХ CODE REFERENCE Front wall to allotment front boundary 3m 5m 3m 5m 3.2 If allotment fronts public open space - front wall to allotment boundary 1.5m 3m 1.5m 3m 3.2 Garage/carport from allotment boundary 5.5m 7m 0.5m 1m 4.13 Garage/carport from front wall 0.5m 2m 4.12 Verandah eaves from allotment front boundary 1.5m - 1.5m 3.2 Rear wall to allotment rear boundary 3m - 0.5m 3.2 Second storey rear wall to allotment rear boundary 6m - 0m 3.2 Wall setback to side property boundary 1m - 1m 3.2 Wall setback to secondary street boundary 1.5m 3m 1.5m 3m 3.2 Wall setback to side lane 1m 2.5m 1m 2.5m 3.2 Two storey dwellings with allotment facing East/ West - second storey setback to Southern boundary 1.5m 1.5m 3.2 Side setback for garages/carport located on secondary street 2.5m - - - 4.13
+Setback requirements Front loaded allotments Rear loaded allotments Design code reference Min Max Min Max Front wall to allotment front boundary 3m 5m 3m 5m 3.2 If allotment fronts public open space - front wall to allotment boundary 1.5m 3m 1.5m 3m 3.2 Garage/carport from allotment boundary 5.5m 7m 0.5m 1m 4.13 Garage/carport from front wall 0.5m 2m - - 4.12 Verandah footprint from allotment front boundary 1.5m - 1.5m - 3.2 Rear wall to allotment rear boundary 3m - 0m - 3.2 Second storey rear wall to allotment rear boundary 6m - 0m - 3.2 Wall setback to side property boundary - wall height up to 3m 900mm - Wall height to side property boundary - wall height above 3m 900mm+ 1/3 of height above 3m Wall setback to secondary street boundary 1.5m 3m 1.5m 3m 3.2 Wall setback to side lane 900mm 2.5m 1m 2.5m 3.2 Two storey dwellings with allotment facing East/ West - second storey setback to Southern boundary 1.9m - 1.5m - 3.2 Side setback for garages/carport located on secondary street 5.5m - - - 4.13 Boundary walls 3m high / 11.5m long ≤45% of boundary length